 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 It’s exciting when your baby makes the leap from breast milk and formula to solids, and one of those exciting new foods is yogurt.

 If you’re wondering if your baby can have yogurt, most experts agree that 6 months is a good age to begin eating the creamy and yummy concoction.
 This is a good age because it’s around this same time that most babies are starting to eat solid food.

 Once you decide to feed your baby yogurt, other questions will arise such as the best recipes to try, and if Greek yogurt is a wise choice.
 Possible allergic reactions are something to consider as well.

-A lot of parents also turn to frozen or refrigerated Greek yogurt as a teething solution because it’s easy to eat, soothing, and contains the nutrients babies need when teething pain and tummy troubles decrease their appetites.
+A lot of parents also turn to frozen or refrigerated Greek yogurt as a teething solution because it’s easy to eat and soothing.
+It also contains some of the nutrients that babies need when teething pain and tummy troubles decrease their appetites for other solid foods.

 Some telltale signs are: